 Literacy and Oracy

 Our underlying aim is to raise all levels of reading for all students across the whole school.
-Each student uses an online assessment tool for Reading, Listening and Phonics when they enter the school and any students falling below a standardised reading level are supported through a variety of strategies within the school.
+Each student uses an online assessment tool for Reading, Listening and Phonics when they enter the school and any students falling below a standardised reading level are supported through a variety of strategies.
+We have a tiered system of support which guides all students.
+This includes bespoke help for those students who struggle with phonetic sounds, key groups targeting grammar with our Bedrock online learning platform, general literacy and understanding of text.
 These include a Catch Up Programme – an initiative in which staff provide ‘one to one’ weekly reading sessions with individual students.
-Issues associated with language acquisition and phonics, where necessary, are addressed through regular contact.
 Capture points measure progress through the year and students can come off or re-join the programme where needed.

-A log book is used to highlight complex words or vocabulary and to keep a record of progress.
-Students whose first language is not necessarily English (EAL) will also be offered extra reading support as they progress through the school.
+Progress is also measured through our Bedrock literacy learning programme for all students and a log book is used to highlight complex words or vocabulary and to keep a record of progress for 1 to 1 reading.
+Students whose first language is not English (EAL) are also given reading support.

-For our More Able cohort of students we identify then early on in their school journey so we can provide bespoke pathways into higher learning.
-We actively encourage them to engage in Public Speaking debates (Jack Petchey Award), Creative Writing Competitions (BBC 500 Word) and to keep their own writing journal of stories and poetry.
+For our More Able cohort of students we identify them early on in their school journey so we can provide bespoke pathways into higher learning.
+We actively encourage them to engage in Public Speaking debates (Jack Petchey Award), Creative Writing Competitions (Daniel Phelan trust) and to keep their own writing journal of stories and poetry.

-For more information, please email our Assistant Headteacher responsible for Literacy and Oracy, Mr J Young or Miss E Parkes our Literacy Across the Curriculum Lead at:
+For more information, please email our Assistant Headteacher Ms V Clarke and Deputy Headteacher Mr J Young: